The old days

 Gasoline use grew unchecked as well.
 Cars grew larger and heavier throughout the 1950s and 1960s.
 By 1970, the average mileage of a car in the United States was only 13.5 miles per gallon, and a gallon of gas cost less than a quarter.

 The Great Energy Crash

-In 1973, American support for Israel in the Arab-Israeli War led the Arab oil-producing nations to stop supplying oil to the United States and other western nations.
+In 1973, US support for Israel in the Arab-Israeli War led the Arab oil-producing nations to stop supplying oil to the United States and other western nations.
 Overnight, oil prices tripled.
 In 1979, when the Shah of Iran was forced out by the Ayatollah Khomeini, oil prices leaped again, rising 150 percent in a matter of weeks.
 Motorists lined up at gas stations to buy gasoline, and President Carter went on television to declare that energy conservation was "the moral equivalent of war."
 By 1980, the average price of a barrel of oil was almost $45.

 Only three months after the fall of the Shah, the Three Mile Island nuclear power plant suffered a partial meltdown after a series of mechanical failures and operator mistakes.
-After years of hearing that a nuclear accident could never happen, the American public was shocked.
+After years of hearing that a nuclear accident could never happen, the US public was shocked.
 The accident added to the sense of crisis.

 But the accident at Three Mile Island was only the latest in a long line of problems plaguing the nuclear industry.
 New plant orders had already ceased, because of multibillion-dollar cost overruns, high inflation, and a slowdown in electricity demand growth due to the early effects of energy conservation.
 No new plants were ordered after 1978, and all those ordered since 1973 have been canceled.